Home

 3. Use a fume extractor when soldering lead (actually when soldering anything!).

-4. Change your clothes when you are done working for the day, or if you will be
+4. Change your clothes when you are done working for the day, or any time you will be

 That's it.
 All sensible things to do or don't do.